omarignammas/Simple_ProductList/README.md

             .then(res=>res.json())
             .then(json=>console.log(json))

-      3.Filtring by id , title, description.
+      3.Filtring by id , title, description --> custmizing the bar search.

       4.Serching by all categories.